MOZA Racing’s R21 Direct Drive Wheelbase is Back in Stock & Discounted!

-But now, in 2022, there is a new brand that has entered the battle for the best budget direct drive wheel base.
+But now, in 2023, there is another sim racing brand that is firmly in the battle for the best budget direct drive wheel base.
 And that brand is Moza Racing.
 In this guide, I’m going to look at both the Moza Racing R9 wheel base and compare it to the Fanatec CSL DD.
-My aim is to conclude which wheel base is the best buy for 2022.
+My aim is to conclude which wheel base is the best buy for 2023.

 I’ll start with the Fanatec CSL DD as this is the current king of mid-priced direct drive racing wheels.
 The CSL DD first released in 2021 arriving in two different forms.
 You could buy the base CSL DD which output 5Nm of torque.
 Or you could opt for the upgraded 8Nm version.
 This upgraded version cost more but was well worth it.